 ASSESSMENTS AND REVIEWS

+Effective Date: 08/25/2017

 0307B-01 PURPOSE

 The Reactor Oversight Process (ROP) self-assessment program evaluates the overall effectiveness of the ROP in meeting its goals and intended outcomes.
-This procedure provides the process for baseline inspection procedure leads to conduct periodic assessments and reviews of hisher assigned baseline inspection procedures (IP) in support of the overall ROP self-assessment program.
+This procedure provides the process for baseline inspection procedure leads to conduct periodic assessments and reviews of his or her assigned baseline inspection procedures (IP) in support of the overall ROP self-assessment program.

 0307B-02 OBJECTIVES